rivas-lab/ANGPTL7/gene_based_test/README.md

 colorama
 rpy2 compatible with the version of python (2.8.6 for python 2.7 and 2.9.2 for python 3.6)

+Code, metadata, and an "exclude file" used in the generation of the result files can be found in the folder "src".

+Results can be found in "results".

 Usage: gene_based_test.py [-h] --file FILE_PATH --pop POP --pheno PHENO
                           --metadata_path METADATA_PATH
                           [--R_var {independent,similar} [{independent,similar} ...]]